ngocbh/codeforces-management-tools/README.md

 This project is in development, if you find any issues, please create an issue [here](https://github.com/ngocjr7/codeforces-management-tools/issues).

-If you are interested in contributing this project, feel free to create pull request [here](https://github.com/ngocjr7/codeforces-management-tools/pulls).
-We appreciate all contributions.
+If you are interested in contributing to this project, feel free to create a pull request [here](https://github.com/ngocjr7/codeforces-management-tools/pulls).
+We appreciate all your contributions.

 ## Acknowledgement